Edith’s father, William Freeman, was baptised at Portsmouth in 1858. He married a

 the rumbling Docklands Overhead Railway; travelled by tram; enjoyed a coach trip

-into Wales; went to the sands of Southport; drove through the Mersey Tunnel and saw
+into North Wales; went to the sands of Southport; drove through the Mersey Tunnel

-jellyfish in the Mersey.
-I recall that Edith’s home was detached with an enclosed
+and saw jellyfish in the Mersey.
+I recall that Edith’s home was enclosed by a high,

-high, brick wall and that there were two staircases which we loved to explore.
-I
+brick wall and that it had two staircases which we loved to explore.
+I can ‘see’

-can ‘see’ Edith at the breakfast table as we ate boiled eggs and can recall some
+Edith at the breakfast table as we ate boiled eggs and can recall some essential

 Edith again visited Canada in 1955, returning from Montreal to Liverpool on the Empress